Implement model of variable pitch wind turbine

 The coefficients c1 to c6 are: c1 = 0.5176, c2 = 116, c3 = 0.4, c4 = 5, c5 = 21 and c6 = 0.0068.
 The cp-λ characteristics, for different values of the pitch angle β, are illustrated below.
 The maximum value of cp (cpmax = 0.48) is achieved for β = 0 degrees and for λ = 8.1.
 This particular value of λ is defined as the nominal value (λ_nom).

 The Simulink® model of the turbine is illustrated in the following figure.
 The three inputs are the generator speed (ωr_pu) in pu of the nominal speed of the generator, the pitch angle in degrees and the wind speed in m/s.
 The tip speed ratio λ in pu of λ_nom is obtained by the division of the rational speed in pu of the base rotational speed (defined below) and the wind speed in pu of the base wind speed.
 The output is the torque applied to the generator shaft.

-If this parameter is checked, the turbine power characteristics are displayed for different wind speeds and for the specified pitch angle beta.
+Click to plot the turbine power characteristics for different wind speeds and for the specified pitch angle beta.

 Simulink input of the generator speed in pu based on the nominal speed of the generator.

 Pitch angle (deg)

 Wind speed (m/s)